merantix-momentum/daain/README.md

 # Merantix-Labs: DAAIN

-This is the code for our paper DAAIN: Detection of Anomalous and AdversarialInput using Normalizing Flows
+This is the code for our paper **DAAIN: Detection of Anomalous and Adversarial Input using Normalizing Flows**.

 ## Assumptions